Discover, Compare, and Evaluate Dividend Stocks Without Emotional Bias

 Benefits of TIPS

-This is the single largest benefit and the differentiating feature that would cause one to include TIPS in their portfolio.
+Inflation Protection is the single largest benefit of TIPS, and the differentiating feature that would cause one to include TIPS in their portfolio.
+The fact that the principal is adjusted for inflation provides unparalleled safety and inflation protection.

 U.S. Treasury obligations are considered the safest investment in the world.